sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 });
 ```

 1. The `depth_compare` function tells us when to discard a new pixel.
 Using `LESS` means pixels will be drawn front to back.
-Here are all the values you can use.
+The other possible values for a [CompareFunction](https://docs.rs/wgpu/latest/wgpu/enum.CompareFunction.html) that you can use:

 ```rust
 #[repr(C)]